-Like in previous Windows versions, the FTP service in Windows Server 2012 R2 is based on and deeply integrated into IIS and has a single administrative management interface.
+Like in previous Windows versions, the FTP service in Windows Server 2016 / 2012 R2 (do not confuse it with sFTP and TFTP) is based and deeply integrated into the IIS service and has a single administrative management interface.

-How to Install the FTP Service in Windows Server 2012 R2
+How to Install the FTP Server Role on Windows Server 2016/ 2012 R2?

-You can install an FTP service with Server Manager console by checking FTP Service and FTP Extensibility in section Web Server (IIS) -> FTP Server.
+You can install the FTP service using the Server Manager console by checking the option FTP Service and FTP Extensibility in the section Web Server (IIS) -> FTP Server.

-Open IIS management console (Internet Information Service Manager).
+Start the Server Manager and open the IIS management console (Internet Information Service Manager).

 The name of the FTP site: MyTestSite